Prints guide

 The 260gsm canvas is often preferred by photographers and artists for its textured finish, clarity and consistent quality.
 Choose between:

-Rolled canvas: your print will arrive rolled and ready for you to frame yourself (it comes with a 10% white border).
+• Rolled canvas: Your print will arrive rolled and ready for you to frame yourself.
+It comes with a 10% white border.

-Step 3: choose your size (longest edge)
+Step 3: Choose your size – the longest edge

 The border